 My client lost his notice.
 How do I access notices?

 You can check the NL (case #) for notice list in IMS-Mainframe and enter NI next to the notice you want to access, to provide a copy to the client.
+Refer to article LIHEAP/ECAP: Notices.

 Where to Send

-Where does my client send their LIHEAP verification?
+Where does my client send their verification?

 The documents can be:

-- Uploaded to their case file at okdhslive.org and click on Fast Pass Verification Upload button so it can be indexed to the case record. or
+- uploaded to their case file at okdhslive.org and click on Fast Pass Verification Upload button so it can be indexed to the case record. or

-- Fax to (405) 325-7155 include the DHS case number and name.
+- fax to (405) 669-4102 include the DHS case number and name.

 Comments or Suggestions?